 Funding Totals: HEERF III

-Arcadia intends to use no less than 50 percent ($3,314,433 total) of the funds received to provide Emergency Financial Aid Grants to students.
+Arcadia used no less than 50 percent ($3,314,433 total) of the funds received to provide Emergency Financial Aid Grants to students.

 |Date||Total Number of Students Awarded Funding HEERF III||Funding Awarded|

 CARES funding can cover any unexpected educational expenses due to the disruption of campus operations, including: